funwithtriangles/blender-to-threejs-export-guide/readme.md

 glTF is the open standard for 3D models on the web.
 It is the format recommended in the three.js documentation.
 The three loaders for other formats (e.g OBJ, FBX) are not well maintained and it is likely many of them will end up very buggy or completely broken.
 This guide only explains how to export to glTF.

 ## Test with the glTF viewer
 After exporting, it's best to test with the [glTF Viewer](https://gltf-viewer.donmccurdy.com/) by Dom McCurdy.
-This is a quick and easy way to check your model.
-If you test with your own code, there's a chance that any problems you experience are from your code and not the model.
+This is a quick and easy way to check your model without worrying if your own code is broken.
+It's also worth testing in the [Babylon Sandbox](https://sandbox.babylonjs.com/) if you're having problems with the glTF viewer.
+One known issue is with [skinned meshes scaling strangely](https://github.com/donmccurdy/three-gltf-viewer/issues/147).

 ## Which Blender version?
-For the best results, although possibly unstable, use the very latest version of Blender (2.92 as of writing).
+For the best results, use the latest version of Blender (2.92 as of writing).
 Find it on the [daily builds](https://builder.blender.org/download/) page of Blender

 ## PBR Materials
 Exporting PBR from Blender can be done, but there are a few caveats.
 A lot of it is covered in [this guide](https://docs.blender.org/manual/en/2.80/addons/io_scene_gltf2.html), so definitely read that.
 Also: